tesfayeanteneh/pointers/README.md

-# pointers
-this is deals with one of the function of pointers in c programs
+# pointers, this is deals with one of the function of pointers in c programs
 # Examples to initialize pointer variable
 int num   = 10;
 int *ptr  = &num;   // Assign address of num to ptr